Tamburasca/WDR3_concert_downloader/README.md

 # WDR3 Concert Downloader

-Downloads audio mp3 files from a WDR3 concert player website, if the concert is available for re-listening for 30 days in the media library the day after the broadcast, hence, no download button is provided.
+Downloads audio mp3 files from a WDR3 concert player website, if the concert is made available in the media library for re-listening over 30 days after its broadcast, hence, no download button is provided.
 From the address bar of your web browser copy the url of the website, where the concert resides and then execute the following command: